 Jeans (or Other Trousers)

 I love me a good pair of jeans and the pair that I packed for this trip were indispensable.
 I wore jeans pretty much every day whether it was for a day of touring or for an evening out to dinner.
-I brought a darker pair of skinny jeans which looked cute with converse and also paired well with a pair of ankle boots for a nice dinner.
+My darker pair of skinny jeans looked cute with Converse and also paired well with a pair of ankle boots for a nice dinner.

 The only trouble with jeans is that they don’t dry quickly.
 They are pretty uncomfortable to wear if it’s raining and they get a little bit wet.
 So on rainy days either opt for a lighter fabric trouser or go with a skirt or dress.